 While working full-time as an executive in the furniture business, Tony enjoyed renovating older homes to use as rental property.
 In the early ‘80s, one such opportunity found its way to the Mandina Family that would bring more change than they realized at the time.
 The building that houses the restaurant was originally a home for the Boudreaux family of Gretna, then the old "BBQ Shack".
 "I was originally renovating the house to use as a rental, until one day I had the idea for the restaurant,” says Tony.
 “He came home with the idea and everything started coming together,” remembers Grace.
 When the restaurant opened on November 15, 1982, it originally had fourteen tables, seating forty-eight people.
 Today, including banquet rooms for special events, the restaurant can seat up to 180 people.
-(Photo to the right of Tony Mandina in 1983.)

 While continuing to work in the furniture business, Tony would also work in the restaurant by making bread from scratch in the early mornings, which is still made from scratch today, and he would assist during lunch.
 Grace used her talents in the kitchen, along with family members, to cook their Italian dishes, most of which are still made from scratch today, including soups, lasagna, pasta dishes, and Tony’s own Sicilian Pasta Sauce known as Tony Mandina’s “Red Gravy”.
 The “Red Gravy” can currently be purchased at all neighborhood grocery stores, Amazon Prime, and of course, the restaurant.
-“We are all about la familia, and our family is very proud of our heritage and the restaurant is an extension of that,” says Tony and Grace, and they continue to practice that belief today.
+“We are all about la famiglia, and our family is very proud of our heritage and the restaurant is an extension of that,” says Tony and Grace, and they continue to practice that belief today.
 However, the greatest blessing the Mandina Family is thankful for is their loyal staff and customers.

-For thirty-seven years, the Mandina Family has fed their community with delicious meals made with pride from their ancestry.
+For forty years, the Mandina Family has fed their community with delicious meals made with pride from their ancestry.
 The Mandina Family welcomes you to their family restaurant and invite you become part of their family and dine with them, relax, and fuggedaboutit!